Conniekoh/conniekoh/README.md

 ### Hi there 👋

-- 👩🏻‍🎓 I'm currently a graduate student studying Applied Analytics at Columbia University
-- 📊 I'm deeply passionate about utilizing data analytical skills to drive business changes
-- ❤️ I'm curious in finding new things/trends

 <!--
 **Conniekoh/conniekoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.